anisa-bila/DisasterM3/analysis.md

 │   ├── \_\_init\_\_.py
 ```

 The ```models/``` package is responsible for preprocessing videos and images into an ideal format before feeding them into the model.
-The script is designed to format inputs differently depending on which model is being used.
+The script formats inputs differently depending on the selected mode.

 The script mainly consists of two sections: